splunk/observability-workshop/docs/module3/nginx.md

     ...
     ```

-Validate you are seeing metrics in the UI by going to _**Dashboards → NGINX → NGINX Servers**_ Tip: you can again apply the filter `kubernetes_cluster: [YOUR_INITIALS]-SFX-WORKSHOP` to focus on only your metrics.
+Validate you are seeing metrics in the UI by going to **Dashboards → NGINX → NGINX Servers**

+!!! tip
+    You can again apply the filter `kubernetes_cluster: [YOUR_INITIALS]-SFX-WORKSHOP` to focus on only your metrics.

 ![NGINX Dashboard](../images/module3/nginx-dashboard.png){: .zoom}